kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 ### Process Thread

-This thread is in the `service.cs` file and is started from `OnStart Service` method.
+The Process thread is in the `service.cs` file and is also started from the `OnStart` service method.

 This thread uses a `PerformanceCounter` class to get the CPU usage and available memory and compares with parameters.
-If the CPU usage is greater than a threshold (MaxCPUUsage) for a certain length of time (Period) then send a message with the type `AlertType.PROCESS_ALERT` to the channel.
+If the CPU usage is greater than a threshold (MaxCPUUsage) for a certain length of time (Period) then it sends a message with the type `AlertType.PROCESS_ALERT` to the channel.

-Likewise, if available memory less than a threshold (MinRAMAvailable) then send a message with the type `AlertType.RAM_ALERT` to the channel.
+Likewise, if available memory is less than a threshold (MinRAMAvailable) then it sends a message with the type `AlertType.RAM_ALERT` to the channel.

 ``` csharp
 private void Process()